particl/particl-wiki/content/tutorial/security/verify-downloads.md

 ```
 cd /Users/<your username>/Downloads

-shasum -a 256 <file name of downnloaded Particl Release>
+shasum -a 256 <file name of downloaded Particl Release>
 ```

 {{< /tabs >}}